 NAB Address Style

-You will notice that when used in stationery and marketing pieces the NAB address contains no hyphens in the zip code or the phone and fax numbers.
-The exception is when you refer to the phone or fax numbers in body text you will add parenthesis and a hyphen to avoid confusion.
+When used in stationery and marketing pieces, the NAB address contains no hyphens in the zip code or the phone numbers.
+In body text, add the hyphens to avoid confusion.

 Envelope Layout